Texas A&M University–Kingsville: Residential life

-Many students choose to obtain meals for the Javelina Dining Hall or retail locations within the Memorial Student Union Building (MSUB).The Javelina Dining Hall is capable of accommodating around 300 students at one time, and was opened in Spring of 2011.
-The Javelina Dining Hall also houses two conference room event spaces available for booking.

 The Memorial Student Union Building (commonly called the MSUB or SUB) is often referred to as the "living room of campus."
 It is home to the Office of Financial Aid, the Office of Student Activities, the Dean of Students, several ballrooms and meeting rooms.
-The building also houses a Pizza Hut, Starbucks, Chick-fil-A, and a Subway.
-In Spring of 2025, they opened Sip Studio serving students Boba, Smoothies, and Chillers.
-Dining services throughout the campus are provided by Aramark, operating as Javelina Dining.
 The building also hosts a large university bookstore, operated by Barnes & Noble.
 The Memorial Student Union Building also accommodates a game room with ping pong tables and several large flat screen televisions.

+Many students choose to obtain meals for the Javelina Dining Hall or retail locations within the Memorial Student Union Building (MSUB).The Javelina Dining Hall is capable of accommodating around 300 students at one time, and was opened in Spring of 2011.
+The Javelina Dining Hall also houses two conference room event spaces available for booking.
+Dining services throughout the campus are provided by Aramark, operating as Javelina Dining.

 Activities

 The university recently opened a new Student Recreation Center.
 The new 24-hour center is approximately 36000 sqft and contains two indoor multi-purpose gymnasiums that can be used for basketball, soccer, and volleyball.
-It also contains 5600 sqft square feet for a new cardio fitness and weight room with an elevated track.
+It also contains 5600 sqft for a new cardio fitness and weight room with an elevated track.
 It was officially opened in April 2010.

 The Steinke Physical Education Center (SPEC) is home to the university's Department of Kinesiology.
 The multistory complex also houses various recreational concourses that provide many activities for students, faculty, and staff throughout the semester.
 Among these are a bowling alley, racquetball courts, an Olympic sized swimming pool, a fitness center, and large locker rooms.

 The school has many activities available to students and residents throughout the year.
 The Office of University Housing and Residence Life and the Office of Student Activities sponsor many activities throughout the year, including Hoggie Days (a student orientation program), fall and spring festivals, picnics, dorm activities.
 The Office of Student Activities also hosts free weekend movie events in the Peacock Auditorium, lawn and drive-in movie events, recreational sports, Family Weekend events, the Homecoming Bonfire, and several other traditional school spirit or entertainment activities throughout the year.